-Our strawberries are produced on 70 hectares at Wamuran and Stanthorpe, Queensland.
-Our Wamuran farm produces the winter crop while our farm near Stanthorpe on the Granite Belt – perfectly located in one of Queensland’s coldest regions – produces the summer crop.
+Our strawberries – including BerryWorld specialty strawberries – are produced on 70 hectares at Wamuran and Stanthorpe, Queensland.
+Our Wamuran farm produces the winter crop while our Stanthorpe farm – set in one of Queensland’s coldest regions – produces the summer crop.

 Annually, we send up to seven million punnets of strawberries to our supermarket customers in Queensland, New South Wales and Victoria.